hawkeye64/onvif-nvt/README.md

  console.log(deviceList)
  // 'deviceList' contains all ONVIF devices that have responded.
  // If it is empty, then no ONVIF devices
- // responded back to the broadcst.
+ // responded back to the broadcast.
 })
 ```
 ## Example (Connect and Continuous Move)